OPPat/Final_Project/Readme.md

 5. Media queries were utilised to account for breakpoints for 5 distinct differences in how the pages are presented based on the screen size  even though 3 was required.

+6.CSS grid is used

+7. Javascript and Json

+8. Vue.js is included